SCO-SantiComeras/sco-backend-fw/README.md

 ## Description

 [ScoBackendFw](https://github.com/SCO-SantiComeras/sco-backend-fw) framework TypeScript features export.
+You can enable a global controller route based in encapsulated file functions based in TS or JS.
+These controller files are excluded from compiling by 'tsconfig.build.json' file and you can change controller files without restar the app, compiling or deploy again.

 ## Installation